 |White/Grey||Dog poop turns white in the sun, but also from certain medications or something your dog ate.
 Gray, greasy poop is often due to high amounts of fat that is not properly broken down.||If your dog hasn’t started new medications or if their poop is very greasy, see your vet to find out why.
 Most repeat cases of white dog poop need veterinary intervention.|

-Two Reasons Why Your Dog’s Poop Color May be Cause for Concern
+Two Reasons Why Your Dog’s Poop Color May Be Cause for Concern

 Dog poop color isn’t the only thing you should pay attention to when evaluating your dog’s health.
-Any repeated off color combined with either of these other issues should warrant a veterinary visit.
+Any repeated off-color combined with either of these other issues should warrant a veterinary visit.

 - Consistency: Always pay attention to the consistency and frequency of your dog’s poop.
 Soft or watery feces of a different color should set off some alarms.
-This holds true for extra dry or feces that is difficult to pass.
+This holds true for extra dry or feces that are difficult to pass.
 Needing to poop more frequently should also alert you that something’s off.

 Fun facts about dog poop